LOT Network: Background

 The number of patent disputes in the U.S. peaked in 2015, reaching 7,500 cases.
 According to Unified Patents, two-thirds of these cases were filed by patent trolls.
 A study out of Boston University found that patent litigation results in direct losses of about $60 billion every year in the U.S.

+As of October 2024, LOT had within its membership: